+The employee engagement survey guide covers the topics required in your survey to measure employee engagement.
 Employee engagement is the extent to which employees feel committed to the organisation, passionate about their jobs and understand their contribution to the organisation.
-But how should you measure employee engagement?
+Before you attempt to increase employee engagement and motivation you have to first measure it.
 The simplest, most common and most effective method is the employment engagement survey.

 When employees are engaged, they feel more aligned with the organization and are particularly motivated to work towards individual, team, department and organizational goals.
 One Gallup poll estimated the power of employee engagement on productivity to be as high as 22%.
 Engaged employees lead to increased quality and productivity of work; increased employee retention (which itself brings its own benefits) and aligns employees with an organisations goals and culture.